peoples-cloud/pc/README.md

 in the current iteration, this is focused on botmakers so that botmakers *with* servers can run swarms where botmakers *without* them can run their creations, while (hopefully!) reducing the overhead needed for the server people to share their resources.

+# who is it for
+it's intended for small communities with an already established trust, as technical trust is an incredibly complex subject
+it's for [art bot / folk bot](https://youtu.be/87yiUjGnXdI) people that want to run their bots with the help of their friends
+it's for private communities that want to experiment with weird stuff
+basically, if you don't trust the people you will join the swarm with - **don't run this**

 # terminology
 * it's coming!
 * nodes